retro16/acsi2stm/doc/protocols.md

   bytes from stack to the address pointed by *parameter*.
 Then it sets DMA write on stack data after the byte count and waits for another command.
 Stack pointer is unchanged.
-* Any other byte will set D0 sign extended to a long (e.g. 0xff will set D0 to 0xffffffff) and return from exception.
+* Any other byte will set D0 sign extended to a long (e.g. 0xdc will set D0 to 0xffffffdc) and return from exception.
+Used to return TOS error codes.

-For commands 0x85 and 0x84 (running machine code), microprograms are defined in the file [asm/programs/boot.s](../asm/programs/boot.s).
+For commands 0x85 and 0x84 (running machine code), microprograms are defined in the file [asm/PROGRAMS/boot.s](../asm/PROGRAMS/boot.s).
 Obviously, all microprograms must be exactly 4 bytes long.
 To execute longer programs you would have to upload them in the ST ram, then call them.
 Some microprograms are patched dynamically by the STM32 before being uploaded.